leonardlab/HBS_GAMES/README.md

 paper.mpstyle.py is a matploblib style file that includes settings for figures.

 config/ includes the following files:
-- config.json, which defines the user-specified settings for the given run
+- config_HBS_A.json, config_HBS_B.json, config_HBS_B2.json, config_HBS_C.json, config_HBS_D.json, and config_HBS_D2.json, which define the user-specified settings for the given run for the model indicated by the end of the config file name
-- a number of .csv files (ex: training_data_ligand dose response.csv) that include experimental (training) data for different models and data sets
+- training_data_hypoxia_only.csv, which includes experimental (training) data for each HBS topology
 - experimental_data.py, which imports and normalizes the experimental (training) data
 - settings.py, which includes code for importing and restructuring config.json

 models/ includes the following files:
-- synTF.py, which includes the synTF model class and all relevant methods
+- HBS.py, which includes the synTF model class and all relevant methods, for each version of the model
-- synTF_chem.py, which includes the synTF_chem model class and all relevant methods

 modules/ includes the following folders: